-Sea moss grows year-round and is native to both coasts of the Atlantic Ocean—think North America and Northern Europe.
+Sea moss grows year-round and is native to coastal North America and Northern Europe.
 It can be found on the surface of oceanic rock formations.
-Those who harvest sea moss—or Mossers—typically do so by hand, using a long pole to pick off the leafy tops that would then be dried and processed.
+Those who harvest sea moss typically do so by hand, using a long pole to pick off the leafy tops that would then be dried and processed.

-Like most foods that claim to be “superfoods,” sea moss has been characterized with a dizzying array of benefits.
-Of course, it’s best to take these claims with a grain of (sea) salt and realize that while it very well may provide a slight health boost, no food is a cure-all.
+Like most foods that claim to be “superfoods,” sea moss has been characterized by a dizzying array of benefits.
+Of course, it’s best to take these claims with a grain of salt and realize that while it may very well provide a slight health boost, no food is a cure-all.
 That being said, here is what is said of sea moss benefits.

 Some research has purported that sea moss can aid in digestion.
 A study published in the BMC Complementary Medicine and Therapies Journal found that sea moss exhibited prebiotic properties in animal test subjects.
 Researchers claimed it helped restore the microbiome and decreased the amount of “bad” bacteria in the gut.
-Anecdotally, sea moss enthusiasts have reported improved digestion, more regular bowel movements, and feeling “lighter” when they incorporate some form of sea moss into their diet.
-If you’re having tummy trouble, a daily dose of sea moss may be worth a shot.
+Anecdotally, sea moss enthusiasts have reported improved digestion, an uptick in regular bowel movements, and feeling “lighter” when they incorporate some form of sea moss into their diet.
+If you’re having tummy troubles, a daily dose of sea moss may be worth a shot.

 Where to find sea moss

 While related to seaweed, you won’t find sea moss near the nori sheets and kelp noodles.
-Sea moss is most often found in the supplement aisle in the form of a powder, gel, or capsule.
-Popular brands that carry sea moss include Freshly Rooted Tribe, Essential Sea Moss, Atlantic Gold Sea Moss, Herbal Vineyards, and Organics Nature.
+Sea moss is most often found in the supplement aisle of natural supermarkets in the form of a powder, gel, or capsule.

 How to use sea moss